linode/docs/docs/products/compute/compute-instances/plans/gpu/index.md

 aliases: ['/products/compute/gpu/','/platform/linode-gpu/why-linode-gpu/','/guides/why-linode-gpu/','/products/compute/gpu/guides/use-cases/']
 ---

 Scientists, artists, and engineers need access to significant parallel computational power.
-Akamai Cloud Computing offers GPU-optimized virtual machines accelerated by NVIDIA RTX 4000 Ada (Beta) or NVIDIA Quadro RTX 6000.
+Linode offers GPU-optimized virtual machines accelerated by NVIDIA RTX 4000 Ada (Beta) or NVIDIA Quadro RTX 6000.
 These GPU compute instances harness the power of CUDA, Tensor, and RT cores to execute complex processing, transcoding, and ray tracing workloads.

 GPU plans using NVIDIA Quadro RTX 6000 were first introduced in 2019 and have limited deployment availability.
 The new NVIDIA RTX 4000 Ada GPU plans are being tested by Beta customers.
 You can register your interest in the new plans by completing the [Reservation Request Form](https://www.linode.com/products/gpu/#gpu-form).